BookingBug/dev.bookingbug.com/docs/rest-api/shift-pattern.md

 ## Schedule Rules (Legacy)

-Historically via BB API's schedules were supported as part of configuration for a staff member as a business entity.
+Historically via Bookingbug API's schedules were supported as part of configuration for a staff member as a business entity.
 This feature will eventually will be decommissioned and replaced by the Shift Patterns.
 The decommissioning will be announced well in advance in the future.

 Legacy schedules were created and applied to a member of staff using this API call:

 <pre>POST /api/v1/admin/{company_id}/people</pre>

-In the example below we creating a new staff member and assigning it a schedule.
+In the example below we are creating a new staff member and assigning a schedule to it.

 <div class="tabs">
     <ul class="tabs__menu">